dlcs/book/dlcs_command_line_utiltiy.md

-# DLCS Command Line utiltiy
+# DLCS Command Line Utility

 A command line utility for interacting with the DLCS, rather than issuing HTTP API requests directly.
 It can register single images from a local file system or from remote origin endpoints.
 Customers can use the utility to help build systems integration solutions quickly (it's just another command to pipe things to).